 “The way Chase defines travel and dining is very broad, which gives cardholders a lot of flexibility when using this card,” says Wilson.
 “Travel is not just airlines and hotels.
 It’s parking lots, it’s freeway tolls, it’s Airbnb, it’s rideshare.
 On the dining side, it’s restaurants, it’s takeout, it’s delivery.”

 The Chase Sapphire Preferred is consistently labeled as a “mid-tier” card, which is essentially a card that comes with just enough perks and rewards to justify a lower annual fee.
-The Chase Sapphire Preferred’s most valuable assets include a hefty welcome bonus, premium points redemption options and access to Chase’s Pay Yourself Back program.
+The Chase Sapphire Preferred’s most valuable assets include a hefty welcome bonus and premium points redemption options.

-There are few extra perks that come along with the card, including 5x points per dollar spent on Lyft rides through March 2022, a complimentary 12-month DashPass subscription from DoorDash (must be activated by 12/31/21) and up to $60 in statement credits toward a Peloton membership.
+There are few extra perks that come along with the card, including 5x points per dollar spent on Lyft rides through March 2025, a complimentary DashPass subscription from DoorDash through 12/31/24 or a minimum of 12 months, depending on your activation date.

 Wilson says the Chase Sapphire Preferred is more approachable than most top travel credit cards, which can have annual fees up to five times higher.
 But how does it compare to other credit cards with annual fees under $100?